-Looking for a protein-packed, quick, and low-fat meal?
-These Vietnamese Sticky Tofu & Mushroom Meatballs are a delicious Asian flavoured twist on a classic.
-Made using wood ear mushrooms, they have a lightly chewy texture that replicates meat very convincingly!
-As a bonus, they’re quick and easy to make for dinner, and reheat well as leftovers.
+Are they looking for a protein-packed, quick, and low-fat meal?
+These Vietnamese Sticky Tofu and mushroom Meatballs are a delicious Asian-flavored twist on a classic.
+Made using wood ear mushrooms, they have a lightly chewy texture that convincingly replicates meat!
+As a bonus, they’re quick and easy to make for dinner and reheat well as leftovers.
+If you love Asian tofu, try this easy Crispy Asia tofu.
+For a hearty and wholesome meal, pair these Vietnamese Sticky Tofu and Mushroom Meatballs with a side of Delicious Roasted Cabbage Steaks, adding a refreshing crunch to every bite.

-I first came across this recipe when I met fellow Instagram content creator and Vietnamese recipe developer, Veggie Anh.
-She really inspired me to try some new flavours and explore Vietnamese cooking at home.
+I first came across this recipe when I met fellow Instagram content creator and Vietnamese recipe developer Veggie Anh.
+She inspired me to try new flavors and explore Vietnamese cooking at home.
 Make sure to check out her blog for more inspo 🙂

 Jump to: